CodeIntelligenceTesting/jazzer/README.md

 [atheris'](https://github.com/google/atheris) `FuzzedDataProvider` and libFuzzer's `FuzzedDataProvider.h` to simplify the task of writing JVM fuzz targets.

-If the function `public static boolean fuzzerTestOneInput(FuzzedDataProvider data)` is defined in the fuzz target, it will be passed an object implementing `com.code_intelligence.jazzer.api.FuzzedDataProvider` that allows _consuming_ the raw fuzzer input as values of common types.
+If the function `public static void fuzzerTestOneInput(FuzzedDataProvider data)` is defined in the fuzz target, it will be passed an object implementing `com.code_intelligence.jazzer.api.FuzzedDataProvider` that allows _consuming_ the raw fuzzer input as values of common types.
 This can look as follows: